rozbb/fantastic-snarks-homework/arkworks/README.md

 Once we've written our path-checking constraints, we have to check that the resulting constraint system satisfies two properties: that it accepts a valid membership path, and that it rejects an invalid path.
 We perform these checks via two tests: `merkle_tree_constraints_correctness` and `merkle_tree_constraints_soundness`.
 Go ahead and look at those for an example of how to test constraint systems in practice.

 To run tests, use `cargo test`

+ZK BURN
+Burn a note.
+Can't burn it twice

+what is a circuit
+constant
+public input
+private input ("witnesses")

+* WHAT IS A COMMITMENT
+* WHAT IS A MERKLE TREE
+    * WHAT IS A MERKLE AUTHENTICATION PATH

+# Assignments

+1. Fill in the details in X
+2. Make a version of a ZK burn that also reveals the amount in your note
+3. Why is the merkle authentication path private??